 Nearly $71 million wagered last month at Colonial Downs’ new casinos

 Clyde DeBoll, right, spent a summer afternoon betting at Colonial Downs’ new casino in New Kent County.
-(Ned Oliver/ Virginia Mercury)
+(2019 file photo by Ned Oliver/ Virginia Mercury)

 Bettors have responded enthusiastically to Virginia’s foray into expanded gambling, wagering $70.8 million last month at two new casinos opened by Colonial Downs.